asifbacchus/MailcowBackup/README.md

 ### Optional parameters

+#### Docker container STOP timeout before error: -1 _number_

+The amount of time, in seconds, to wait for a docker container to STOP gracefully before aborting, logging and error and exiting the script.
+**Default: _120_**

+#### Docker container START timeout before error: -2 _number_

+The amount of time, in seconds, to wait for a docker container to START before aborting, logging and error and exiting the script.
+**Default: _180_**

 #### Path to 503 error page: -5 _/path/to/filename.html_

 The path to an html file for the script to copy to your webroot during the